Mingie98/SQL-Project-LHL/starting_with_questions.md

 ![image](https://github.com/Mingie98/SQL-Project-LHL/assets/138625460/40e1eca5-dde1-44f0-9965-fb8b7bc992e9)

-It is important to note however that the data is rather incomplete.
+*It is important to note however that the data is rather incomplete.
 After filtering out the NULL values from totaltransactionrevenue, we are left with only 81 rows.
 Drawing conclusion from such a small sample size, will likely be inacurate.
+Equally, when we look at cities, further chunk of data is filtered out due to the fact that many rows for cities are 'not anailable in demo dataset'.